General Enrique Martínez: Economy

 The economy based on agriculture, with extensive rice fields that make up part of the landscape, livestock and fish.
 Tourism is also important.
 It has a port that served to start trade with Brazil, exporting jerky products, which prompted the town to recently be renamed (La Charqueada).

+Tourism and gastronomy are experiencing a boost.
+There are magnificent places, such as Isla del Padre, on the Cebollatí River.